Spare the Air this Winter

-The Spare the Air Program was established by the Bay Area Air Quality Management District (BAAQMD) in order to reduce air pollution and to alert the public when air quality is forecast to be unhealthy.
-The BAAQMD hosts both summer and winter Spare the Air programs to curb air pollution on high pollution days and evenings.
+The Spare the Air Program was established by the Bay Area Air Quality Management District to educate residents about air pollution and to encourage them to change their behavior to improve air quality.
+The Bay Area Air Quality Management District hosts both summer and winter Spare the Air programs to curb air pollution on high pollution days and evenings.

 To learn more about simple actions you can take to prevent air pollution and to sign up for email notification of Spare the Air Alerts, visit www.sparetheair.org or call 1-800-HELP-AIR (800-435-7247).
 Information is also available in Spanish, Chinese, Tagalog and Vietnamese at www.sparetheairnow.org.